dar1an/dar1an/README.md

 - I’m interested in mobile app and software development.

-- 🌱 I’m currently learning learning to code in Swift and also I am learning Salesforce for my job.
+- 🌱 I’m currently learning learning to code in Swift and looking to slowly but surely develop a few apps that are coming soon.

 - 💞️ I’m looking to collaborate on anything.
 I am eager to learn and would love to get my hands on a project and try my best to add my insight for the benefit of the project.